 The Folsom Library offers open seating for more than 500 people at tables and study carrels in addition to its group study and meeting room facilities.
 Much of this seating is located along perimeter areas on the 3rd and 4th floors and usually offers a combination of wireless and/or Ethernet service.
-Study seating is also available on the 1st and 2nd floors, but these areas are not as quiet because of their adjacency to lobbies, offices and computing labs.
+Study seating is also available on the 1st and 2nd floors, but these areas are not as quiet because of their adjacency to lobbies and offices.

 Individuals and groups throughout the library are expected to maintain an environment conducive to study by minimizing conversations, using headphones for audio listening, and holding cell phone conversations in stairwells.

 Library users whose study is disrupted by noise are asked first to consider approaching those who are noisy to remind them to be more quiet.
 If necessary, individuals may contact library staff at the service desk for assistance.
 Individuals or groups who fail to comply with library etiquette regarding disruptive behaviors will be asked to leave the building.